zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 ###### Footnotes

-[^1]: For out-of-distro software or cutting-edge version I use [GNU Guix](https://guix.gnu.org/) which perfectly isolates these without being the kludge that containers are.
+[^1]: For out-of-distro software or cutting-edge versions I use [GNU Guix](https://guix.gnu.org/) which perfectly isolates these without being the kludge that containers are.